Boycott, Divestment and Sanctions: Economic

 BDS's opponents say that it is good for Palestinians in the West Bank that Israeli companies operate there.
 They say they offer employment with higher wages than Palestinian employers, the employees do not feel exploited, and so it is counterproductive to boycott companies operating in the settlements.
 BDS supporters say that many Palestinian workers in settlements earn less than the Israeli minimum wage, that their salaries are often withheld and their social rights denied, and that they are often exposed to danger in the workplace.
 To work in settlements, Palestinians must obtain work permits from the Israeli Civil Administration.
 The permits can be annulled at any time—for example, if the workers try to unionize or engage in any kind of political activity.
 BDS supporters say that, regardless of the economic costs, Palestinians overwhelmingly support the boycott against Israel.

+After widespread boycotts in the Middle East sparked by its Israeli franchisee giving the IDF free meals, McDonald's Corporation announced in April 2024 that it would buy back all 225 restaurants from Alonyal Ltd to regain direct control over the brand's local operations.